Eustachian Tube Dysfunction

 Treatment depends on the severity and cause of symptoms.
 Temporary symptoms from altitude changes often resolve on their own.
 Over-the-counter medications, such as antihistamines for allergies, decongestants for swelling, and pain relievers like acetaminophen and ibuprofen, may help.

 However, if your ETD is severe, medication or home remedies may not be enough.
-At Columbia Breathe Free you can say goodbye to ETD and hello to real, lasting relief with Balloon Dilation.
+At Columbia Breathe Free, balloon dilation is an in-office treatment option designed to help improve ETD symptoms and support longer-term relief for appropriate candidates.

-Balloon Dilation for ETD: A new treatment option
+Balloon Dilation for ETD: An Advanced Treatment Option

 Why choose balloon dilation?

 Balloon dilation is done in the office eliminating the need for a visit to the hospital.
-It also has been clinically proven to be safe and effective, providing a less invasive alternative to traditional surgery.
+It has been studied in clinical settings and shown to be safe and effective for appropriate candidates, providing a less invasive alternative to traditional surgery.

 This treatment offers several significant benefits: